vitorhmf/operations_research_assignments/README.md

 Our group chose the following questions:

 - **Question 2:** Implement the graphical solution method for a linear programming problem with two decision variables and m constraints.
+   - Click [here](https://heitorvitorppcaquestao2.bsite.net/) to see the application.

 - **Question 3:** Develop a function that transforms any linear programming problem (with n decision variables and m constraints) into canonical form (maximizing Z; all constraints in ≤ form; all decision variables ≥ 0).

 - **Question 4:** Implement the primal Simplex algorithm for a linear programming problem with n decision variables and m constraints.

 - **Question 5:** Implement the Branch and Bound method for a linear programming problem with n decision variables ∈ Z and m constraints.
+  - Click [here](https://heitorvitorppcaquestao5.bsite.net/) to see the application.

 For the resolution of the above questions, we utilized Python, C#, and HTML programming languages.
 Please access each question's folder for more details.